-If you do not elect gift splitting.
+No gift splitting.
 If the total gifts of present interests to any donee are more than \$11,000 in the calendar year, then you must enter all such gifts that you made during the year to or on behalf of that donee, including those gifts that will be excluded under the annual exclusion.
 If the total is \$11,000 or less, you need not enter on Schedule A any gifts (except gifts of future interests) that you made to that donee.
+Enter these gifts in the top half of Part 1, 2, or 3, as applicable.

-If you elect gift splitting.
-Enter on Schedule A the entire value of every gift you made during the calendar year while you were married, even if the gift's value will be less than \$11,000 after it is split on line 2 of Part 3.
+Gift splitting elected.
+Enter on Schedule A the entire value of every gift you made during the calendar year while you were married, even if the gift's value will be less than \$11,000 after it is split in Column G of Part 1, 2, or 3 of Schedule A.